Advancement & Opportunities

 Collaboration with Schools and Universities

-We support youth development through collaboration with universities and youth organisations, focusing our social objective of “Advancement and Opportunities”.
+We support youth development through collaboration with universities and youth organisations.
 These include:

-- Summer internship opportunities for young people with diverse backgrounds including those with disabilities and special education needs.
+• Summer internship opportunities for young people with diverse backgrounds including those with disabilities and special educational needs.

-In 2023, we launched the revamped “‘Train’ for Life’s Journeys” youth programme, aimed at equipping secondary school students with essential future skills and innovative capacity including design thinking, entrepreneurship, financial literacy and AI application through a series of e-courses and workshops.
-It features a “Social Innovation Challenge” competition, encouraging students to apply their knowledge to develop innovative solutions on various social inclusion topics, with support from our ESG Project Allies.
+In 2023, we launched the revamped "‘Train’ for Life’s Journeys 2.0" youth programme, aimed at equipping secondary school students with essential future skills and innovative capacity including design thinking, entrepreneurship, financial literacy and AI application through a series of e-courses and workshops.
+It also features a "Social Innovation Challenge" competition, encouraging students to apply their knowledge to develop innovative solutions addressing social inclusion issues, with support from our ESG Project Allies.

 Supports to Startups and Technology Ecosystem

-Innovation and Technology are essential for realising our vision and creating growth opportunities.
-To foster an ecosystem for Innovation and Technology, we work closely with internal and external stakeholders.
+Innovation and technology are key to realising our vision and driving new growth opportunities.
+To foster a vibrant innovation ecosystem, we actively collaborate with both internal and external stakeholders.

 MTR Academy

-The MTR Academy (the “MTRA”) was established in 2016 as a global education and research hub where railway management and engineering professionals can enhance their knowledge, further their careers and contribute to the long-term growth of the industry, with the aim of building a talent pool in railway industry and acting as a global training and research hub for railway management and operations.
-Its tailor-made curriculum nurtures future railway professionals and industry leaders, equipping them with top skills and best practices worldwide.
+The MTR Academy (the "MTRA") was established in 2016 as a global education and research hub to enhance the knowledge and career development of railway management and engineering professionals and support the long-term growth of the industry.
+It aims to build a talent pool in railway industry and act as a global training and research hub for railway management and operations.
+Its tailor-made curriculum nurtures future railway professionals and industry leaders, equipping them with leading capabilities and best practices worldwide.
 Our strategic role in cultivating talent will contribute to the advancement of service and operational excellence of the railway industry in Hong Kong and beyond.
-The Academy Alumni Network was launched in 2023.

-For the past two years, the Academy has proudly operated the MTR Research Funding (“MRF”) Scheme, offering up to HK$1.5 million per project over 3 years.
+Since 2023, the Academy has proudly operated the MTR Research Funding ("MRF") Scheme, offering up to HK$1.5 million for each project.
 The MRF is designed to support innovative, forward-looking research projects at universities, with a focus on shaping the future of mass public transport systems.
 The scheme provides financial support for research initiatives that aim to deliver substantial, long-term advancements in technology, improve service quality, and enhance the overall performance of railway transport systems.